 Examination of major sociological explanations of crime and their policy implications.
-Prerequisite: SOC 101 and 203.
+Prerequisite: SOC 101 or SOC 303 or SOC 310 or ANTHR 310.
 (S)

-SOC 421 Homicide, Courts & Corrections 3(3-0) Examines criminal law applicable to homicide, the court processing of homicide cases, and the sanctions of life imprisonment and the death penalty.
-Prerequisite: SOC 101 and 203. (\)
+SOC 421 Homicide, Courts & Corrections 3(3-0)

+Examines criminal law applicable to homicide, the court processing of homicide cases, and the sanctions of life imprisonment and the death penalty.
+Prerequisite: SOC 101 and 203. ()